next-dj/next-dj/docs/content/getting-started/installation.rst

 .. code-block:: bash

-   pip install next-dj
+   pip install next.dj

 Or using uv (recommended for this project):

 .. code-block:: bash

-   uv add next-dj
+   uv add next.dj

 Install from source using pip: